MangelMaxime/Fable.Form/docs/Fable.Form.Simple/customisation.md

 `Fable.Form.Simple` allows you to adapt the view code to make your form match your application looks.

+If you are using [Bulma](https://bulma.io/) in your application you should use [Fable.Form.Simple.Bulma](/Fable.Form/Fable.Form.Simple.Bulma/installation.html).

-If you need to customize the view code, you should start from this file structure:
+However, if you need to customize the view code, you should start from this file structure:

 ```fsharp
 // Have the name of your implementation as a suffix of Fable.Form.Simple